 Pencarrow House and Gardens

 Pencarrow is approached by a magnificent mile-long carriage drive through an Iron Age hill fort.
 Around the Palladian mansion are Grade II* formal gardens, a large Victorian rock garden and ice house, celtic cross, 50 acres of parkland, lake and woodland with more than 700 varieties of rhododendrons and many camellias, easily accessible along well-maintained footpaths.
 There are lovely Tea Rooms, and a Wendy House with plenty of toys for the children to enjoy.
-Dogs are welcome off the lead in the woodland (on the lead around the house) and visitors can also pick their own soft fruit when its in season.
+Dogs are welcome off the lead in the woodland (on the lead around the house).

 Pencarrow is also a popular film location with films including “A Congregation of Ghosts” starring the late Edward Woodward, Great Country Houses for Athena Films, “The Red Dress” , “The Weekend” and in July 2012 "A Question of Honour" each adaptations of novels written by Cornish author Rosamunde Pilcher who enjoys a huge following in Germany with films serialised on the national German TV station Zweites Deutsches Fernsehen.